icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 reach their fixpoint on their first iteration, lest we suffer from exponential slowdowns as we delve deeper repeating nested loops.

-This is one the key reason for using our Stiching Graph – it's very good at returning to its initial state when keys are removed as they go out of scope.
+This is one the key reason for using our Stitching Graph – it's very good at returning to its initial state when keys are removed as they go out of scope.

-Consider this program, written in an psuedo-syntax for avalanche.
+Consider this program, written in an pseudo-syntax for avalanche.

 ```elm
 init